bobbybudnick/SFS-Infrastructure/README.md

 CHAT - handler bash script
 CHAT.txt - example text file shown in iframe
 CHAT.html - example html meant as iframe
-Index.html.CHAT - example html main page
+index.html.CHAT - example html main page
-Abuse timestamp - helps to prevent spamming
+ABUSE_TIMESTAMP - helps to prevent spamming
-Reset timestamp - helps to prevent spamming and over large files
+RESET_TIMESTAMP - helps to prevent spamming and over large files
 5. Upload
 The existing SFS uploader has been moved here to be with the other internet server relevant information.
 Allows for file upload and upload status monitoring.
 This also uses a small amount of external calls and implements a basic security scheme.
 Like everything else presented here this is a no javascript solution.
-Index.html.UPLOAD - example html component that displays data
+index.html.UPLOAD - example html component that displays data
 UPLOADER.py - python component that handles upload
 HELPER_UPLOADER - bash component that does status updates
 6. Server Redundancy